ashtonmeuser/godot-wasm/README.md

 ### Godot Module

 Installation as a Godot module requires recompilation of the Godot engine.
-This enables exporting to web/HTML5.

 1. Clone or download the [Godot engine](https://github.com/godotengine/godot) following [this guide](https://docs.godotengine.org/en/3.5/development/compiling/getting_source.html).
-1. Download the project source via the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases) or Code → Download ZIP on GitHub.
+1. Download the Godot Wasm source via the [releases page](https://github.com/ashtonmeuser/godot-wasm/releases) or Code → Download ZIP on GitHub.
 1. Include the entire Godot Wasm directory within the *godot/modules* directory.
 1. Rename the Godot Wasm directory to *wasm*.
 All project files e.g. *SCsub* should now be in *godot/modules/wasm*.

 Recompile the Godot engine following [this guide](https://docs.godotengine.org/en/3.5/development/compiling/index.html#toc-devel-compiling).
 More information on custom Godot modules can be found in [this guide](https://docs.godotengine.org/en/3.5/development/cpp/custom_modules_in_cpp.html).

-To export using the customized engine, you'll also need to recompile the export templates (documented in the Engine compilation guide).
+Compiling the web/HTML5 export template is not yet supported (see [#18](https://github.com/ashtonmeuser/godot-wasm/issues/18)).

 ## Usage